How to Build and Maintain Good Credit: 11 Essential Steps for Financial Success

 But your score tells you only so much.
 To view the elements that go into the making of your score, you need to view your credit history report.
 By law, you’re entitled to three free credit reports every year — one from each of the three major credit bureaus (Equifax, Experian, and TransUnion).
 Study each of them carefully to get a full picture of your credit.

 Many people assume that their credit reports accurately reflect their financial histories.
 But, according to the FTC, 25% of Americans have at least one error on their credit reports.
-Fortunately, the Fair Credit Reporting Act requires credit bureaus to fix errors promptly.
+Fortunately, the Fair Credit Reporting Act requires credit bureaus to fix the errors promptly.

 In 2018, 14.4 million people fell victim to identity theft.
 Accounts were illegally opened in their names, tax refunds were claimed on their behalf, or their credit cards saw unapproved charges.